Health Services – Children and Pregnant Women

 Many programs at the Health Department can help pregnant women and children get services they need to stay healthy:

-- Pregnant women without Medical Assistance can get help through Best Beginnings.
+- Pregnant women without Medical Assistance can get help through the Healthy Babies program.

 - Infants and young children at high risk of developmental problems can receive home visits and support though the Infants and Toddlers program.